-Feedback received from the webinar series will be incorporated into a submission to the Government in early 2021 reporting on the direction of your sector over the next ten years.
-IBSA will be emphasising the importance of skills development to support digitisation and the need to ensure the widest possible participation in the Modern Manufacturing Strategy initiatives.
+Feedback received from the webinar series will be incorporated into a submission to the government in early 2021 reporting on the direction of your sector over the next ten years.
+The importance of skills development will be emphasised to support digitisation and the need to ensure the widest possible participation in the Modern Manufacturing Strategy initiatives.